benedond/safety-critical-scheduling/README.md

        "solution":{                              // solution data: final schedule
-          "feasible":true,                       // is the solution feasible? if not, array of windows will be empty "solutionTime":1,                      // how long it took the solver to generate this solution (in ms) "solverMetadata":null,                 // additional solver metadata, specific to every solver (it would be an object containing key-value pairs if it was not null in this case)
+          "feasible":true,                       // is the solution feasible? if not, array of windows will be empty "solutionTime":1,                      // how long it took the solver to generate this solution "solverMetadata":null,                 // additional solver metadata, specific to every solver (it would be an object containing key-value pairs if it was not null in this case)
           "solverName":"ILP Solver",             // name of the solver that generated this solution "windows":[                            // solution consists of these windows: